Skip to main content

 • Applicant Information

 • A Letter of Introduction: Use this letter to introduce yourself to the Media Arts Faculty.
 Please include a biographical introduction, your family and cultural background, what you have learned from life and work experiences, and how they have steered you as an artist to apply to the Media Arts Program.
-The faculty are interested in your aspirations and in your intellectual and aesthetic experiences.

 • Critical Analysis Essays: You are required to watch a pre-selected film and write a critical analysis essay where you will identify a theme and explain how one particular element supports that theme.
 Cite concrete examples from the film.
 Do NOT consult secondary sources (i.e. reviews, books, internet sites, TMA 102 text) when writing your essays.
-These are not simply plot summaries, but analyses that demonstrate critical skills learned in TMA 102.
+These are analyses that demonstrate critical skills learned in TMA 102.
 The title of the selected film are located within the critical analysis section of the online application.
 The film is on reserve at the HBLL Media Center.

-Scan and upload documents: After you obtain all the needed signatures, digitize your graduation plan into a PDF and attach it to your online application.
+After you obtain all the needed signatures, digitize your graduation plan into a PDF and attach it to your online application.
 (There are scanners available in the HBLL or you can have our front office digitize it and email it to you.
 NOTE: To avoid a rush, the TMA office will only digitize documents up to a week before the submission deadline)

-Submit the Application: Finish the remaining application elements online, pay the $5 processing fee, and submit the application before the deadline.
+Finish the remaining application elements online, pay the $5 processing fee, and submit the application before the deadline.

 – Notification of Acceptance: Students are notified about the faculty’s decision about 4 weeks after applying.